HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 ![[Pasted image 20231120155305.png|650]]
 ## Questions
 4. All the areas in the 32a website show OK, and it does not apply any CSP features.
-    The area 4 and area 6 in the 32b website works, and it only allows the website to load from the same source and the
+    The area 4 and 6 in the 32b website works, and it only allows the website to load from the same source and the example70.com source.
+    The area 1, 4 and 6 in the 32c website show OK, and i